 Isolation refers to separation of individuals who are ill and suspected or confirmed of COVID-19.
 There are various modalities of isolating a patient.
-Ideally, patients can be isolated in individual isolation rooms or negative pressure rooms with 12 or more air-changes per hour.
+Ideally, patients can be isolated in individual isolation rooms.

 In resource constrained settings, all positive COVID-19 cases can be cohorted in a ward with good ventilation.
-Similarly, all suspect cases should also be cohorted in a separate ward.
+All suspect cases could also be cohorted in a separate ward.
 However, under no circumstances these cases should be mixed up.

-The COVID hospital/COVID block in an identified hospital or the make shift temporary hospitals mentioned under para 9 will all have separate facilities to keep suspect and confirmed cases.
+The COVID Care Centers/Dedicated COVID Centers and Dedicated COVID Hospitals will all have separate facilities to keep suspect and confirmed cases.